Fireblend/miyooguide/docs/FAQ.md

 To just save this setting for a single game select `Save Game Overrides` instead of the above and it will only apply to the game you're currently playing.

 ## Disabling Save Slot Auto-Increment
+(If you previously installed Done Set, this setting might already be enabled)

 Some people dislike how Onion auto increments the save slot by default everytime a quick save is performed, keeping up to the 10 most recent saves.
 Follow the steps below to disable this: